bamcis-io/multi-az-observability/API.md

 Uses the chi squared statistic to determine if there is a statistically significant skew in fault rate or high latency distribution.

+A normal default threshold for this is 0.05, which means there is a 5% or less chance of the skew in errors or high latency responses occuring

 ---

 ##### `Z_SCORE` <a name="Z_SCORE" id="multi-az-observability.OutlierDetectionAlgorithm.Z_SCORE"></a>

-Uses z-score to determine if the skew in faults or high latency respones exceeds a defined number of standard devations (typically 3).
+Uses z-score to determine if the skew in faults or high latency respones exceeds a defined number of standard devations   A good default threshold value for this is 2, meaning the outlier value is outside 95% of the normal distribution.

+Using 3 means the outlier is outside 99.7% of the normal distribution.

+---

+##### `IQR` <a name="IQR" id="multi-az-observability.OutlierDetectionAlgorithm.IQR"></a>

+Uses Interquartile Range Method to determine an outlier for faults or latency.

+No threshold is required for this method and will be ignored

+---

+##### `MAD` <a name="MAD" id="multi-az-observability.OutlierDetectionAlgorithm.MAD"></a>

+Median Absolute Deviation (MAD) to determine an outlier for faults or latency.

+A common default value threshold 3

 ---